exes2012/RebaseManager/RebaseProjectWithTemplate/README.md

 ## Features

 ### Step 1: View Template Rebase
-- AI-powered semantic mapping of view templates using Grok-3-mini
+- AI-powered semantic mapping of view templates using Google Gemini
 - 1-to-1 mapping with no duplicates
 - Automatic deletion of old templates and copying of new ones
 - Filters views by numeric View Size parameter